ecmwf/polytope/docs/Service/Features/boundingbox.md

 `"polytope"` refers to the underlying service being used to return the data. `"emcwf-mars"` is the dataset we are looking to retrieve from.
 Setting `stream=False` returns all the requested data to us once it is available. `address` points to the endpoint for the polytope server.

-Notes:
-* The data has to exist in the fdb on the polytope server.
-* No config is required to be passed when using this method, it is generated on the server side.
-* Further details on the `from_source` method can be found here: https://earthkit-data.readthedocs.io/en/latest/guide/sources.html

 ## Required Fields

-For a boundingbox within the `feature` dictionary two fields are required
+For a bounding box within the `feature` dictionary two fields are required

 * `type`
 * `points`

 For a bounding box `type` must be `boundingbox`.

-`points` must contain two points, the first corresponding to the top left of the requested box, and the second correspongin to the bottom right coordinate.
+`points` must contain two points, the first corresponding to the top left of the requested box, and the second corresponding to the bottom right coordinate.
 By default they should only contain a latitude and longitude.
 However as seen below this can be changed with the `axes` key.

 ## Optional Fields